 - Heroic Willpower: Whenever he unleashes Izanagi-no-Okami.
 Also after his fight with Elizabeth in her story.

 - Heterosexual Life-Partners: With Yosuke.
 They do refer to each other as "Partner" after all like they did in the first game.

-- I Have Your Cousin: General Teddie taunts Yu by saying that he has Nanako captive and will not let her go unless he continues with the tournament.
+- I Have Your Wife: General Teddie taunts Yu by saying that he has Nanako captive and will not let her go unless he continues with the tournament.
 It's all a ruse by Shadow Labrys.

 - Jack-of-All-Stats: He is the game's most well-rounded character, possessing no real strengths or weaknesses.
 His strengths lie solely in the player's skill and mindset.
 Enforced in Persona 4 Arena Ultimax when every character navigator will either comment on how incredibly strong he seems, if he possesses any kind of weakness or, in Adachi's case, remark how irritating he is.

 - Katanas Are Just Better: He wields a katana this time, just like how several of his weapons in Persona 4 were katanas.

 - Kamehame Hadoken: Ziodyne.